vacuumlabs/cardano-hw-cli/docs/multisig-transactions.md

 ### Creating the native scripts

 #### Payment script
-The payment native script will be in this example an all script with two public key hashes.
+The payment native script will be in this example an "all" script with two public key hashes.
 One public key will be the one we generated above on the hardware wallet.
 The second one we will generate using `cardano-cli`.
 ```sh
 cardano-cli address key-gen \
 --normal-key \